asmjit/asmtk/README.md

     return 1;
   }

-  // If we are done, you must detach the Assembler from CodeHolder or sync
-  // it, so its internal state and position is synced with CodeHolder. code.sync();

   // Now you can print the code, which is stored in the first section (.text).
   CodeBuffer& buffer = code.getSectionEntry(0)->getBuffer();
   dumpCode(buffer.getData(), buffer.getLength());